-- Prepare a 2-3% suspension of red cells in PBS or Isotonic saline. - 2.
-Place in a labelled test tube: 1 volume of Lorne reagent and 1 volume of red cell suspension. - Mix thoroughly and incubate at 37°C for 15 minutes. - Wash red cells 4 times with PBS or Isotonic saline, taking care to decant saline between washes and resuspend each red cell button after each wash.
-Completely decant saline after last wash. - Add 2 volumes of anti-human globulin or anti-IgG to each dry cell button.
-5 - Mix thoroughly and centrifuge all tubes for 20 seconds at 1000 rcf or for a 6 suitable alternative time and force. - 7.
-Gently resuspend red cell button and read macroscopically for agglutination - Confirm validity of all negative reactions with IgG sensitised red cells.
+- Prepare a 2-3% suspension of red cells in PBS or Isotonic saline. - Place in a labelled test tube: 1 volume of Lorne reagent and 1 volume of 2. red cell suspension. - Mix thoroughly and incubate at 37°C for 15 minutes. - Wash red cells 1 time with PBS or Isotonic saline, taking care to completely decant saline after the wash. - 5.
+Add 2 volumes of anti-human globulin or anti-IgG to each dry cell button. - Mix thoroughly and centrifuge all tubes for 20 seconds at 1000 rcf or for a suitable alternative time and force. - 7.
+Gently resuspend red cell button and read macroscopically for agglutination - 8.
+Confirm validity of all negative reactions with IgG sensitised red cells.

-В. Bio-Rad-ID Micro Typing Technique
+В. Bio-Rad ID Micro Typing Technique

-- Prepare a 0.8% suspension of red cells in ID-CellStab or ID-Diluent 2. - 2.
-Remove aluminium foil from as many microtubes on either LISS/Coombs or Coombs Anti-IgG ID cards as needed. - 3.
-Place in appropriate microtube: 50μl of red cell suspension and 25μl of Lorne reagent. - Incubate the ID-Card(s) for 15 minutes at 37°C. - Centrifuge the ID-Card(s) in a Bio-Rad ID centrifuge.
-Read macroscopically for agglutination.
+- Prepare a 0.8% suspension of red cells in the ID-CellStab or ID-Diluent 2. - Remove aluminium foil from as many microtubes as needed on either 2.
+LISS/Coombs or Coombs Anti-IgG ID cards. - 3.
+Place in appropriate microtube: 50μl of red cell suspension and 25μl of Lorne reagent. - Incubate the ID-Card(s) for 15 minutes at 37°C. 4 - Centrifuge the ID-Card(s) in the Bio-Rad ID-Card centrifuge. - Read macroscopically for agglutination.
+6.

-Ortho BioVue Typing Technique
+C. Ortho BioVue Typing Technique